hrosson/hrosson/README.md

   +  Calculus and Multivariable Calculus
   +  Linear Algebra

-I spend a lot of time thinking about interesting projects for my students, and I've included some of the ones I've done here.
+I spend a lot of time thinking about interesting data science projects for my students, and I've included some of the ones I've done here.

 ## Projects: